nobodyoffc/FCH-FEIP-APIP/Doc/APIP-document/APIP12V1_Mail(en-US).md

 [
 	{
-		"mailId": <string. txid where the mail was added.>, "alg": <string. encrypting algorithm of the ciphertext.> ", "ciphertextSend": <string. mail encrypted with the public key of the sender.>, "ciphertextReci": <string. mail encrypted with the public key of the recipient.>, "sender": <string. the sender of this mail.>
+		"mailId": <string. txid where the mail was added.>, "alg": <string. encrypting algorithm of the cipher.> ", "cipherSend": <string. mail encrypted with the public key of the sender.>, "cipherReci": <string. mail encrypted with the public key of the recipient.>, "sender": <string. the sender of this mail.>
 		"recipient": <string. the recipient of this mail.>
 		"birthTime": <long. the timestamp of the block in which the group was published> ,